RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 i.putExtra(ITEM_ACTION, GET_ITEMS_ACTION);
 ```

+Once the data retrieved, we need to deserialize it by creating our own
+implementation of `lbs.lab.maclocation.Item`, and then exfiltrate it
+like we did previously in the first part.

 There are currently a few checks in `DatabaseActivity`:
 - The MIME data type should be set to
 `"lbs.lab.maclocation.DatabaseActivity"`, which is easy to set